Tabisch/Estyma_ha_integration/README.md

-This whole project is in alpha right now.\
+This whole project is in beta right now.\
-It is crashing and not updating alot at the moment.
+It works, but is prone for crashing and failing updates at the moment.

 There will be updates until i'm happy with it.